ibrahim-zahra/uploading-images-s3/README.md

 In order to be able to get back to the image ,the image pathes are inserted into mysql DB , so user images can be fetched if the images are not public

 ### Serverless Approch:
-For image processing part ; serverless approch was  used.
+For image processing part ; serverless approch cab be used.
 So when any image is uploaded to application , lambda function starts execution and resizes the image,then inserts it into the DB.
 This approch is normally used in cases where :The user doesn't want the uploaded image path,or when the whole application is running on serverless.